 Applicants for 2020-21 intake to Music undergraduate courses will be accepted on the strength of their Leaving Certificate points.
 International applicants will be assessed for entry via their online application.
 Students taking up Music as a New Minor Subject will need to self-certify music literacy and an ability to write music to approximately Grade 5 level.
 Please email Assoc.
 Prof. Simon Trezise if you have further queries.

-If you are trying to decide which strand to apply to in the M.Phil. in Film Studies, see M.Phil. in Film Studies Handbook 2020-21 for more information.
+If you are trying to decide which strand to apply to in the M.Phil. in Film Studies, find more detail in M.Phil. in Film Studies Handbook 2020-21.

 The simplicity of sitting in seminars discussing plays and films and theatre was such a joy to me.
 Although the course is predominantly academic, it has informed, influenced and underlined all of the work I have done as an actor.
 I advise students to work hard.
 No matter how much natural talent you have, if you don't work hard to improve and keep improving you'll stagnate.
 There are always new things to learn.